Sean Duffy: Initial tenure

-In February, Duffy sent a letter to New York governor Kathy Hochul objecting to congestion pricing in New York City and stating his intention to revoke the program's federal approval.
+In February 2025, Duffy sent a letter to New York governor Kathy Hochul objecting to congestion pricing in New York City and stating his intention to revoke the program's federal approval.
 His campaign to end the program involved a social media video featuring five men displeased with congestion pricing.
 Duffy later delayed New York's deadline to end the program hours before it was originally set.
 By April, the U.S. Department of Transportation had begun put pressure New York to end congestion pricing after an agreement with New York transit officials stayed the program.
 That month, Duffy announced that the federal government would assume control of Pennsylvania Station.
-In addition, he threatened to withhold federal funding from the Metropolitan Transportation Authority over subway crime, risking the city's billion effort to improve transit that depends on federal assistance.
-Duffy cut federal funding for the Texas Central Railway in April and California High-Speed Rail in June.
+In addition, he threatened to withhold federal funding from the Metropolitan Transportation Authority over subway crime, risking the city's $14 billion effort to improve transit that depends on federal assistance.

+Duffy cut federal funding for the Texas Central Railway in April 2025 and California High-Speed Rail in June 2025.
+In July, Duffy issued a letter to states stating that crosswalks should be "free from distractions", an ostensible reference to rainbow crossings; after the letter was sent, the Florida Department of Transportation removed a rainbow crossing intended to memorialize the victims of the Pulse nightclub shooting.
+The directive was cited by city officials in Lubbock to remove a Buddy Holly-themed crosswalk.
+The following month, Duffy canceled and withdrew $679 million from offshore wind projects.

+Duffy removed bike lanes, road diets, speed safety cameras, and variable speed limits from the Federal Highway Administration Proven Safety Countermeasures list in 2026.

+Air traffic controller crisis

+Amid an air traffic controller staffing crisis, Duffy announced several incentives to encourage entrants to the air traffic controller workforce, including a financial bonus to new hires and academy graduates, in May 2025.
+That month, he announced a framework to strengthen air traffic control infrastructure, including improving radio systems and using fiber optic cables.
+The crisis intensified after the federal government began a shutdown in October.
+Duffy cited the shutdown in withholding billion in federal funding to projects in New York City.
+As the shutdown persisted into November, Duffy emerged as a key messenger.
+He threatened to close parts of the national airspace and ordered a ten percent reduction of air traffic at forty airports.
+Duffy's plan to cut air traffic elicited praise from some Republicans and Jennifer Homendy, the chair of the National Transportation Safety Board, and criticism from some Democrats; Senate Minority Leader Chuck Schumer referred to the directive as a "stunt".